msadiqraza/anythingllm-embed/README.md

 - `data-default-messages` - A string of comma-separated messages you want to display to the user when the chat widget has no history.
 Example: `"How are you?, What is so interesting about this project?, Tell me a joke."`

 - `data-send-message-text` — Override the placeholder text in the message input field.
-If not specified, it will use the translated text based on the selected language.

 - `data-reset-chat-text` — Override the text shown on the reset chat button.
-If not specified, it will use the translated text based on the selected language.

 **Behavior Overrides**